Deer hunting

-Deer hunting is hunting for deer for meat and sport, an activity which dates back tens of thousands of years.
+Deer hunting is hunting deer for meat and sport, and, formerly, for producing buckskin hides, an activity which dates back hundreds of thousands of years.
 Venison, the name for deer meat, is a nutritious and natural food source of animal protein that can be obtained through deer hunting.
 There are many different types of deer around the world that are hunted for their meat.
 For sport, often hunters try to kill deer with the largest and most antlers to score them using inches.
 There are two different categories of antlers.
 They are typical and nontypical.
 They measure tine length, beam length, and beam mass by each tine.
 They will add all these measurements up to get a score.
 This score is the score without deductions.
 Deductions occur when the opposite tine is not the same length as it is opposite.
 That score is the deducted score.

 Hunting deer is a regulated activity in many territories.
 In the United States, a state government agency such as a Department of Fish and Wildlife (DFW) or Department of Natural Resources (DNR) oversees the regulations.
 In the United Kingdom, it is illegal to use bows or rifles chambered in bores smaller than .243 caliber (6mm) for hunting.

 New Zealand

 New Zealand has had 10 species of deer (Cervidae) introduced.
 From the 1850s, red deer were liberated, followed by fallow, sambar, wapiti, sika, rusa, and whitetail.
 The introduced herds of axis and moose failed to grow, and have become extinct.
 In the absence of predators to control populations, deer were thought to be a pest due to their effect on native vegetation.
-From the 1950s, the government employed professional hunters to cull the deer population.
-Deer hunting is now a recreational activity, organised and advocated for at the national level by the New Zealand Deerstalkers' Association.
+From the 1930s, the government employed professional hunters to cull the deer population.
+Market hunting for deer hides was a significant activity during the 1940's and 50's, and meat hunting from helicopters continues today, with the main market for wild venison being Europe.
+Deer hunting in New Zealand is a popular recreational activity, organised and advocated for at the national level by the New Zealand Deerstalkers' Association.